vsoch/vsoch.github.io/_posts/2018/2018-06-16-django-nginx-upload.md

 # Django Nginx Upload

 Today we are going to discuss and show one way to upload <strong>really big</strong> files to a web server, specifically a <a href="https://www.djangoproject.com" target="_blank">Django web application</a>.
-Django is Python-based, and this makes it the perfect backend for webby tools that are intended for scientific or academic applications, where Python is used moreso than a language like GoLang, Ruby, etc.
+Django is Python-based, and this makes it the perfect backend for webby tools that are intended for scientific or academic applications, where Python is used more than a language like GoLang, Ruby, etc.

 Let's say you have a server, and you want to upload files to it.
 This task is usually pretty easy because Django <a href="https://docs.djangoproject.com/en/2.0/topics/http/file-uploads/" target="_blank">makes it easy</a>.
 For my particular needs, it was a bit more complicated, because I needed to post files from the command line.
 This was possible using the <a href="https://toolbelt.readthedocs.io/en/latest/uploading-data.html" target="_blank">requests toolbelt</a> library because it can mimic multipart form data and stream a file.